Nelson Monument, Glasgow

-A plaque in front of the column records that it was the first civic monument in Britain to Nelson's victories, funded by a public subscription.
-The foundation stone was laid on 1 August 1806, and the monument was constructed by the mason A. Brockett.
+The monument has been described as the first in the UK to celebrate Nelson's victory at Trafalgar.
+A plaque in front of the column says it was the first civic monument in Britain to Nelson's victories, funded by a public subscription.
+The monument was constructed by the mason A. Brockett.

 Soon after its construction, the obelisk was struck by lightning, leaving a long structural crack in the monument: this event was depicted in a painting by John Knox, which is now in the nearby People's Palace museum.
 In 1965 a tablet was added to the plinth commemorating James Watt's use of Glasgow Green while thinking about an improved steam engine.

 The monument became a category A listed building in 1970.